 The jurisdiction is aiming to address the homelessness issue by proving funding to two activities this fiscal year.
-One activity is a public services project for fund The HUB to advance their services to the homelessness population.
-The other activity/project is the Veterans Village of Jonesboro for affordable housing for veterans.
+One activity is the Veterans Village of Jonesboro for affordable housing for veterans.
 Approximately 100 individuals (and their households) will have access to housing and services.
 Collaborating with other veteran service organizations to provide services, job preparedness, and to assist individuals to be able to achieve permanent housing and employment.
 These collaborations will also benefit individuals with disabilities that struggle to transition into permanent housing.
+With an entirely new administration in the City of Jonesboro, collaborations continue with The HUB, CRDC, JURHA and the faith based community in an effort to identify a suitable location that does not meet community opposition for the free standing homeless shelther.

-Addressing the emergency shelter and transitional housing needs of homeless persons

-The Mayor of City of Jonesboro has been working tirelessly with finding solutions to the city's shortage of emergency shelters and transitional housing to assist homeless persons.
-The jurisdiction is collaboration with other private and public entities to open a new emergency shelter and or transitional housing for homeless individuals.
+Addressing the emergency shelter and transitional housing needs of homeless persons exhausting all avenues of finding solutions to the city's shortage of emergency shelters and transitional housing to assist homeless persons.
+The jurisdiction is in collaboration with other private and public entities to open a new emergency shelter and or transitional housing for homeless individuals.
 Within the city limits of Jonesboro, there are not many shelters, for instance, the Salvation Army has approximately 20 beds and 2 being family rooms, other organizations and churches have expanded their services to the homeless by assisting homeless seeking for shelter with vouchers for motel stays.